-- 1. Locate the appropriate audio cable.
-Which cable you use depends on how your equipment is connected: - If you have a computer connected to the Computer 1, Computer 2, or DVI port, use a stereo mini-jack cable. - If you have video equipment connected to the Video, BNC, or S-Video port, use an RCA stereo cable. - 2.
+- Locate the appropriate audio cable (a stereo mini-jack cable for connecting computer audio is included with the projector).
+Which cable you use depends on how your equipment is connected: - If you have a computer connected to the Computer 1, Computer 2, or DVI port, use the stereo mini-jack cable. - If you have video equipment connected to the Video, BNC, or S-Video port, use an RCA stereo cable. - 2.
 Connect the audio cable to the jack(s) corresponding to the connected video source.